lquenti/gocryptfs-create-folder/README.md

-                        Masterkey as hex string representation --password PASSWORD   Password to unlock config file --config CONFIG       Path to gocryptfs.conf configuration file
+                        Masterkey as hex string representation --password PASSWORD   Password to unlock config file --config CONFIG       Path to gocryptfs.conf configuration file -r, --recurse         Enable visiting all subdirectories
 ```

+Use `gocryptfs-ls.py directory` to be asked for encrypted volume password and list the filenames encrypted in 'directory' with their unencrypted counterpart.